nyarindas/sharon-week2-js/README.md

 ## Known Bugs:
-Return message is not properly displaying within the site but as a prompt
+Return message is not properly displaying within the site but as a prompt.
+Web visual is different on live site in comparison with go live link- https://user-images.githubusercontent.com/112882077/194888565-3164ce8f-bfa8-40bb-b000-c80d8bc0448b.PNG

 ## Link to live site:
 Check the live version here: https://nyarindas.github.io/sharon-week2-js